mikefowler/instajam/README.md

 (And Instagram provides the gram.
 Or the pictures.
 Or... whatever.)

+## Version History

+  * 2012/9/10 - Version 1.0, initial release.
+Supports all GET endpoints (does NOT include adding/removing comments or likes, or setting relationships)

 ## Getting Started

 To use Instajam, just include it in your page.
 For now, Instajam also requires jQuery to facilitate JSONP requests.